UDOOboard/Vision-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/03_Pinout.md

 The Leonardo has 12 analog inputs, labeled A0 through A11, and all can also be used as digital i/o.
 Pins A0-A5 appear in the same locations as on the Uno; inputs A6-A11 are on digital i/o pins 4, 6, 8, 9, 10, and 12 respectively.
 Each analog input provides 10 bits of resolution (i.e. 1024 different values).
 By default the analog inputs measure from ground to 5 volts, though it’s possible to change the upper end of their range using the AREF pin and the [analogReference()](https://www.arduino.cc/en/Reference/AnalogReference) function.

 There is a built-in LED connected to digital pin 13.
-When the pin is HIGH value, the LED is on, when the pin is LOW, it's off
+When the pin is HIGH value, the LED is on, when the pin is LOW, it's off.

 Analog output is simulated using pulse width modulation (PWM) on digital pins 3, 5, 6, 8, 10, 11 and 13.
 For an explanation of PWM, refer to the following [Arduino tutorial](https://www.arduino.cc/en/Tutorial/PWM)